≡ Menu

 Sen. Kerry apparently believes in magic.
 He must believe that the act of writing certain words on paper beneath a marble dome (“No employee in the U.S. shall be paid less than $7.00 per hour”) is a ritual sufficient, in his own words, to help “families make ends meet and move another step towards the American Dream.”

-Kerry proposes that the legislated minimum wage reach $7.00 per hour in 2007.
+Kerry proposes that the legislated minimum wage will reach $7.00 per hour in 2007.
 Why wait until then?
 If government can increase workers’ earnings by declaring in a statute that no worker shall be paid less than $7.00 per hour, why delay this move to greater prosperity?

 Indeed, why an hourly minimum wage of only $7.00?
 Why not $17.00 per hour?
 Or $70 per hour?